Hi, I'm Beth and this is my partner Randy and our little dog Chachy...

 It's also enabled us to grow - over the past two years I've been forced into turning down some amazing opportunities because I simply could not fulfill the orders on my own.
 Like the time I had to turn down a slot on The View because they wanted 3,000 - 5,000 scarves - that hurt!
 I also have a serious case of carpel tunnel due to the excessive 60+ hours/week of sewing and I wake up with numb hands every day.
 So the help is something that we desperately needed.

-With their help I now have time to do other things to grow our business - taking our customer service to the next level, creating partnerships with stores, bloggers and travel brands, finishing our website and manning our social media accounts, selling at gift shows around the country and hopefully even a little traveling!
-In 2018 we were so busy that we were unable to travel for work and/or fun.
-We plan to change that in 2019 by hiring additional help.
+With their help I now have time to do other things to grow our business - taking our customer service to the next level, creating partnerships with stores, bloggers and travel brands, running our website, manning social media accounts, selling at gift shows around the country and hopefully even a little traveling!

 I like to say I have four kids: Chachy (my furry baby), Beers & Beans, Pin Up Live! and now Speakeasy Travel Supply is my fourth, most wild child of them all.